constiny/COVID19/README.md

 To be more specific, we rewrite his statement as the null hypothesis.

-> Null hypothesis H0: From now till Apr 1st (5 days after) LA county has same case level or even higher than NYC in Mar 23rd to Mar 27th.
+> Null hypothesis H0: From now till Apr 1st (5 days after) LA county has the same case level or even higher than NYC from Mar 23rd to Mar 27th.

-> Alternative hypothesis H1: From now till Apr 1st (5 days after) LA county has less case level than NYC in Mar 23rd to Mar 27th.
+> Alternative hypothesis H1: From now till Apr 1st (5 days after) LA county has less case level than NYC from Mar 23rd to Mar 27th.

 For such small sample size, the best option right now is Mann-Whitney U test.
 Mathmatically,